AistisM/Inspirit-AI/README.md

 # Inspirit-AI
-Final Project and Presentation from the Inspirit AI Course
+Final Project and Presentation from the Inspirit AI High School Intensive